DETAILED ACTION

 wherein the first moving portion 45 (Yamazaki) moves the sheet nipped by both the first reversing roller pair 6 (Yasumoto) and the second reversing roller pair 32A-B (Yamazaki) with respect to the widthwise direction (¶84 – Yamazaki).

 Claim(s) 25 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Yasumoto in view of Kawakami and Shiokawa as applied to claim 14 above and further in view of Kawahara et al. (JP 2016110037 A, hereinafter Kawahara).
+103 as being unpatentable over Yasumoto in view of Inoue and Shiokawa as applied to claim 14 above and further in view of Kawahara et al. (JP 2016110037 A, hereinafter Kawahara).

-As to claim 25, Yasumoto teaches a fixing portion 68 configured to fix the image to the sheet;
+As to claim 25, Yasumoto teaches a fixing portion 68 configured to fix the image to the sheet.

 a first casing installed on an installation surface, the first casing including (1) the image forming portion, (2) the second conveying roller pair, and (3) the second moving portion; and